This post may contain affiliate links. Please see my full disclosure for details.

 Hi Bold Bakers!

 Spring must be the cutest season when it comes to baking!
-My point being there are many great things happening in Spring that you can replicate in a dessert and/or baked good.
+My point is there are many great things happening in Spring that you can replicate in a dessert and/or baked good.
 Case and point would be my adorable Baby Chick Vanilla Cupcakes!
+I don’t think there are cuter Easter cupcakes out there.

 I took my Best Ever Vanilla Cake recipe and modified it into a small batch of cupcakes that yields 4 Big & Bold cupcakes.
 My cupcake recipes are the perfect size to fit in a toaster oven however they can also be made in a regular oven too.
 The timing and temperature for your toaster oven will be the same as your regular oven.

 Did you see my other Small Batch Cupcakes for Spring recipes?
-Check out my Carrot Cake Cupcake, Flourless Chocolate Cupcakes and the written recipe for these Baby Chick Vanilla Cupcakes further below.
+Check out my Carrot Cake Cupcake, Flourless Chocolate Cupcakes, and the written recipe for these Baby Chick Vanilla Easter Cupcakes further below.

 You might look at this cupcakes and say, “I can’t decorate like that!”.
 But you can, and I’ll show you how easy it is!